karlb/karl.berlin/posts/umlauts.md

 If you prefer, you can also find the files in [my dotfiles repo](https://github.com/karlb/dotfiles/tree/master/.config/xkb).

 After restarting your desktop environment, you can select the keyboard layout and start using it.
 Under GNOME, you'll find it under Settings -> Keyboard -> Input Sources -> + -> English.

+## Alternatives

+There's also the [AltGr-wEur](https://altgr-weur.eu/) keyboard layout, which fits the Danish, Dutch, Finnish, French, German, Italian, Norwegian, Portuguese, Spanish and Swedish characters all into a single keyboard layout without using dead keys.
+Combining all of these languages requires compromises, which results in the German ß not being on the S key but on number 8 key.
+If that's ok for you, this layout is a good choice.